 Graphite has a wide variety of properties and uses.
 Prized for its electrical conductivity, thermal conductivity, softness, chemical inertness, heat resistance and lubricity.
 Its applications range from high performance lithium-ion batteries, alkaline batteries, conductive polymers, refractories or brake pads.

 Natural graphite is one of the crystalline forms of the element carbon.
-Its atoms are arranged in a hexagonal structure and forms in a layered structure.
+Its atoms are arranged in a hexagonal structure and form in a layered structure.
 Natural graphite occurs in metamorphic rocks as well as in igneous rocks and meteorites.
-Under high pressures and temperatures it converts to diamond.
+Under high pressures and temperatures, it converts to diamond.

 Graphite is extremely soft, cleaves with very light pressure, and has a very low specific gravity.
 It is a good conductor of heat and electricity making it a useful mineral for metallurgy applications and for the production of batteries, amongst many others.